This post may contain affiliate links. Please read my disclosure policy.

 Instructions

-• Pat chicken dry and season generously with salt and pepper.
+• Pat the chicken dry and pound to an even thickness using a meat tenderizer.
+Season generously on both sides with salt and pepper.

-• In a bowl whisk together the egg and water.
+• In a medium bowl, whisk together the egg and water until well combined.

-• In a shallow bowl or plate, whisk together almond flour and seasoning.
+• In a shallow bowl or plate, whisk together the almond flour and seasoning.

-• Dredge chicken in egg mixture, then into breading mixture.
+• Dredge each chicken cutlet in the egg mixture, allowing excess to drip off, then coat evenly in the almond flour mixture.

-• Bake: Preheat oven 350ºF.
-Line a baking sheet with parchment paper and place chicken cutlets on.
-Drizzle with olive oil and bake for 25 minutes, flipping halfway through, until golden brown and no pink remains.
-Fry: Heat avocado oil in a skillet.
-Once hot, add chicken cutlets.
-Cook for 5-8 minutes on both sides until golden brown and no pink remains.
+• To Bake: Preheat the oven to 350°F (175°C).
+Line a baking sheet with parchment paper and arrange the chicken cutlets in a single layer.
+Drizzle lightly with olive oil.
+Bake for 25 minutes, flipping halfway through, until golden brown and cooked through with no pink remaining.

 Notes